 So I wrote up the account while still recovering from frostbite and with some raw brain cells undoubtedly still evident in my writing, they kindly accepted it and put it in print.

-My much shorter magazine account of our climb is here with a few edits from the original, but otherwise a personal view written just a few weeks after our expedition finished, starting with a short intro. by Stephen Venables and then later in the account, his notes from his incredible final solo without oxygen to the top, becoming the first British person to summit without oxygen.
+My much shorter magazine account of our climb from Mountain Magazine is below, with a few edits from the original, but otherwise a personal view written just a few weeks after our expedition finished, starting with an introduction by Stephen Venables and then later in the account, his notes from his incredible final solo without oxygen to the top, when he became the first British person to summit Everest without oxygen.

 The Nine Days of NEverest